Available for opportunities

 Secure Three-Tier AWS Architecture

-Zero public exposure for app & DB tiers
+Zero public exposure for application and database tiers

 03